abz-conf/abz-conf.github.io/.github/src/content/site/2025/Workshop.md

 #### Exclusive Opportunity: Special Issue Publication

-This year, we are excited to announce that selected high-quality submissions will be invited to contribute to a Special Issue: Formal Methods in Computer Science: Theory and Applications
+This year, we are excited to announce that a special issue is in the planning stages, and the selected high-quality submissions will be invited to contribute to a Special Issue.
-This issue will be published in the renowned Mathematics journal (ISSN 2227-7390, IF 2.3, JCR Q1).
-Authors of accepted submissions will have the exclusive opportunity to submit a manuscript with a special discount (up to 100%) on publication fees, subject to peer review.
+(Note: The finalisation of the special issue is currently underway.)

 #### Organisers